mhsavery/BBC_Clone/README.md

 # BBC News Website Clone
-Replication of the BBC news website
+Replication of the BBC news homepage, including all styling and effects.

-Creating this to help further my CSS abilities